orel1/usbmount/README.md

 |`UM_LABEL`       | label of the device (empty if unknown)                   |

-Likewise, the command `run-parts /etc/usbmount/umount.d` is executed after a device or partition has been unmounted.
+Likewise, the command `run-parts /etc/usbmount/umount.d` is executed after a device or partition has been removed.
 The scripts can make use of the environment variables `UM_ACTION`, `UM_DEVICE`, `UM_MOUNTPOINT` and `UM_FILESYSTEM`.
 Note that vendor and model name are no longer easily available when the device has been removed.
 If you need this